 Absolutely.
 Instead of cutting the hand and wrist open to view and cut through the carpal ligament, the Ovation Hand Institute utilizes ultrasound technology to guide a piece of thread to cut the carpal ligament.
 The thread is routed in the hand using a needle with only two small punctures as entry and exit points, and the thread is looped around the ligament and gently makes the cut.
-If you would like to see a visual of this explanation, we do have an animated video that can be found here.

 Yes!
 We take all major insurance carriers such as Blue Cross, United Healthcare and Aetna.
 Please give us a call at (844)432.1600 or chat us online to confirm your insurance is in-network.
 We will help you get pre-authorization for the procedure.

 Because the Ovation Technique is much less invasive than the endoscopic or open surgery, there is less scar tissue that can form.
 In the five years this procedure has been done, we have had zero reoccurrences.
 Reoccurrence is likely to occur when there is a significant amount of scar tissue that forms, which can happen by having the open or endoscopic surgery.

 The procedure itself takes about 15 minutes.
 However, please plan to be at our clinic for about an hour.
 We need time to prepare you for the procedure, and after the procedure, you will wait in the lobby for about 30 minutes and are re-checked before you leave.